-By statute, LIPA also makes PILOTs for real property it acquired from LILCO.
+By statute, LIPA makes PILOTs for real property it acquired from LILCO.
 Beginning in calendar year 2015, the LIPA Reform Act capped LIPA's PILOT payments to no more than 2% higher per parcel than the prior calendar year.
 LIPA has paid the PILOT amounts it is authorized to pay by law.
 Litigation with Suffolk County and its constituent towns over the amounts of LIPA's PILOTs for the tax years 2014/15 to 2020/21 resulted in a judgment against LIPA that is currently on appeal.
 Enforcement of the judgment is stayed pending the determination of LIPA's appeal.
-LIPA estimates the potential exposure with penalties and interest to be approximately \$154 million through 2023, plus a potential addition of up to \$34 million per year in the event of an adverse result on appeal.
+LIPA estimates the potential exposure with penalties and interest to be approximately \$186 million through 2024, plus a potential addition of up to \$47 million per year in the event of an adverse result on appeal.

 In July 2023, Suffolk County filed an additional lawsuit against LIPA and certain Suffolk County towns seeking to have LIPA pay to the County alleged shortfalls in property tax payments for the 2021/2022 tax year.
+That lawsuit is currently stayed.

 In January 2024, LIPA received a decision from the Suffolk County Supreme Court declaring that LIPA's properties located in five of Suffolk County's towns are exempt from taxation.
-This decision is subject to appeal.
+The five towns have appealed the decision.
 As a regulated entity, LIPA obtained regulatory approval from its Board to defer the recovery of these costs from its customers until the conclusion of the appeal process.
-LIPA does not believe this litigation will have a material adverse impact on the business or the affairs of LIPA or its subsidiary, LILCO.
+LIPA does not believe this litigation will have a material adverse impact on the business or the affairs of LIPA.

-For a more complete discussion of the litigation issues, see Note 16(d) of the Notes to the Financial Statements.
+For a more complete discussion of the litigation issues, see Note 16 (d) of the Notes to the Financial Statements.